 You might wish to add muscle and gain some weight quickly.
 You are mistaken if you believe that doing more repetitions would help that.
 You are simply overworking yourself and increasing your chances of getting injured.
 Make sure you train in hypertrophy to gain muscles and follow the advice.

 Most injuries occur due to not warming up or warming up inadequately.
 Warm-ups are essential since you need to get your heart rate up and allow blood to reach the muscles before performing heavy exercises.
-Dynamic stretching can help prevent further injuries.
+In addition, dynamic stretching can help prevent further injuries.

 Mixing sessions up can help you get stronger.
-That doesn’t mean you should be, for instance, swapping out back squatting for leg extensions.
+That does not mean you should be, for instance, swapping out back squatting for leg extensions.
 It just means that you should work out to stimulate the muscles differently.

 1. How can I get into strength training and weight lifting?

-Consider starting with the help of a certified personal trainer if you’ve never lifted weights before.
+Consider starting with the help of a certified personal trainer if you have never lifted weights before.
 They will teach you the proper exercise form and set up a strength training program tailored to your needs.

 2. Do I need to consume supplements and protein powder as a beginner?

 No, it is not necessary to take supplements as a beginner.
-You can complete your protein intake from natural sources and your diet.
+Instead, you can complete your protein intake from natural sources and your diet.